Heart failure, also known as congestive heart failure, is a chronic condition that affects more than 6 million Americans.

 Heart failure is a serious condition that requires medical attention.
 However, with proper treatment and lifestyle changes, you can live a long, active life.

 “There are prescription medications that address whatever it is that was causing the heart to fail.
 So if it’s high blood pressure, then the medications would address the high blood pressure.
 If it’s fluid retention, diuretics increase urination to help remove excess fluid from the body,” Dr. Volz says.
-“With good medical therapy, patients can have an improvement in symptoms and go on to lead normal lives.”
+“With good medical therapy, many patients can have an improvement in symptoms and go on to live longer.”

 Patients who have heart blockages or have had a heart attack may need a procedure to place stents or bypass surgery to improve blood flow.

 In addition to medication or a heart procedure, Dr. Volz says patients need to follow a low-salt diet and make other lifestyle changes.

 “We educate all our patients on low-sodium diets because salt affects fluid retention.
 If you eat a high-salt diet, it tends to make you retain even more water, and that’s detrimental to someone who has congestive heart failure,” she says.
 “Smoking and alcohol use are strongly discouraged because of their impact on the heart and blood pressure.”